Lesson 3: What Does Your IP Strategy Look Like?

 SOME FINAL CONSIDERATIONS FOR DEVELOPING YOUR OWN IP STRATEGY

 From what you’ve learned throughout this course, what does your IP strategy look like?
-What are you business goals?
+What are your business goals?
 Are you just starting out or are you more established?
 What approaches are you considering to finance your business?
-How do you see your business growing in 5 years?
-10 years?
+How do you see your business growing in five or 10 years?

 - What forms of IP do you own?